 A candidate must register for at least three semester hours of thesis under the course number 7300.
 Instructions for preparing the thesis may be obtained in the Thesis and Dissertation section of our website.

-Final Examination: The defense of the thesis will be chaired by the student’s major professor and attended by all members of the advisory committee simultaneously for the entire defense period.
+Master’s Thesis Approval and Defense: The defense of the thesis will be chaired by the student’s major professor and attended by all members of the advisory committee simultaneously for the entire defense period.
 The defense will consist of a public presentation followed by a private defense during which only the student and advisory committee will be in attendance.
 The public presentation is open to anyone who wishes to attend.
 The student and committee chair must appear in person for both components of the defense, but other committee members can participate via teleconference or video conference, provided that the comments of all participants can clearly and consistently be heard.
 If the major professor is not able to attend the defense in person, they can designate a substitute chair who is a current member of the committee.
+The defense can be held completely remotely if approved by the graduate coordinator and the unit/ department head.
 The advisory committee must approve the student’s thesis and defense with no more than one dissenting vote and must certify their approval in writing.
 An abstention is not allowable for the final defense.
 The results of the defense of the thesis must be reported to the Graduate School at least two weeks prior to graduation for the current semester.
 If a University program would like to deviate from the above policy, the following steps must be taken: (1) request approval from the Graduate School for the revised policy that will be used for program level defenses, (2) documentation in the program’s handbook on the revised policy approved by the Graduate School for the program.
 Such deviations must be applied to all students in the program.

 Submitting the Thesis: The Graduate School must receive the Final Defense Approval form and an electronic submission of the corrected thesis no later than two weeks prior to graduation.
 This official copy of the thesis will be electronically submitted by the Graduate School to the main library for archiving.
 A graduate student may not submit a thesis to the Graduate School for format checking or the dean’s approval between the last day of classes and late registration of the following term.